maxwellmattryan/PersonalWebsite/data/markdown/posts/01-json-web-token-authentication-with-nestjs.md

 <br>

-This will generate a controller file where we define our controller endpoints with decorators in the class's body.
+This will generate a controller file where we define our API's endpoints with decorators in the class's body.
 As we don't have any users yet, let's create (or stub out) some functionality for registering new users.
 In the following code I have declared an endpoint with the decorator, `@Post('register')`, further specifying that it will return a 201 Created status, and to lastly utilize the class serialization interceptor that will remove the user entity's password field that we "excluded" earlier.

 <br>